Best over-ear headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best over-ear headphones you can buy in 2021.

 The XM4s sound musical and entertaining.
 They're confident and composed, especially when handling lower frequencies, and dig up more detail than their predecessors.

 And when you really need to focus, there's an impeccable noise-cancelling feature that uses a new algorithm and new System on Chip (SoC).
-Excellent audio performance and class-leading noise-cancelling and comfort, make these the all-rounder over-ear headphones to beat.
+Excellent audio performance, class-leading noise-cancelling and a comfortable design, make them tough to beat unless you're an iPhone user who's prepared to stump-up for the AirPods Max.

 Read the full review: Sony WH-1000XM4